Set up mail security for G Suite

 - MX Records - creates the Mail Exchange (MX) resource records in Google Domains to direct your domain's mail flow to your G Suite account.
 Leave this checked if you are going to use G Suite email.
 For more help see MX records.

 - SPF Validation - creates a Sender Policy Framework (SPF) record for your domain.
 An SPF record is a type of Domain Name Service (DNS) record that identifies which mail servers are permitted to send email on behalf of your domain.
 The purpose of an SPF record is to prevent spammers from sending messages with forged From addresses at your domain.
-For more help see SPF Records or About SPF records in the G Suite help center.
+Learn more about SPF records.

 - DKIM Signing - creates the TXT records necessary to allow G Suite to attach a digital signature to outgoing emails to prevent spoofing of the From address.
 If you select DKIM Signing, you will need to configure DKIM in G Suite.
 For more help see Add digital signatures with DKIM in the G Suite help center.